srackham/drake/README.md

   The Drake user guide: https://github.com/srackham/drake
 ```

+The `--directory` option sets the drakefile execution directory and
+defaults to the current working directory.
+The `--directory` option
+allows a single drakefile to be used to build multiple project
+directories.

 If no command-line tasks are given the default task is run (specified
 by setting the `env` API `"--default-task"` value).